 In laziness, we only move when we are painfully forced to move by our outer will.
 Hence the hankering by so many to lead a sedentary life; being inactive seems highly desirable.
 It’s not that people are just immature and find the difficulties of life too much for them.
 This only labels or explains the effect.

 In truth, when the natural inner movement of energy is spontaneous and free flowing, it is never painful or arduous; it isn’t tiring or undesirable to be in motion.
-But when we stagnate, becoming lazy, passive and inert, we desire to do nothing, and then often confuse this state with the natural, spiritual state of just being.
+But when we stagnate—becoming lazy, passive and inert—we desire to do nothing.
+And then we often confuse this state with the natural, spiritual state of just being.
 But there’s a big difference.
 And knowing this gives us a good gauge for whether there are feelings inside us that have congealed into a toxic psychic dump because we were so loath to let them be.

 Our stagnated energy doesn’t only trap feelings, but concepts too.
 We take a single event and base a false generalized belief on it, which we then hold onto.
 It’s rare when stagnant feelings don’t hold equally stuck concepts about life in their amber.
 Often these wrong conclusions about life, what the Guide calls “images,” are tucked far from our waking mind.

 Due to our images, we are compelled to re-experience Groundhog Day over and over and over.
 We will keep recycling painful experiences until we summon the courage to now live through what was not lived through before.
 Good intentions will not be enough here—we can only move the needle through really and fully re-experiencing our earlier emotions.
 There’s no substitute for feeling our feelings.

 We must make our away across the barriers we constructed.
 For there are deeply buried feelings behind them that we’ve consciously forgotten about.
 It’s our forgetting that causes us to delude ourselves into thinking that bad moods and unhappy situations just befall us out of the blue.
 It’s either that or we must have bad luck.